 Any recommendations and advice is welcome

 My time to be a backpacker is over, but you should start your trip in São Paulo, where you can see the "capital" of Latin America.
 This incredible city received influence from all over the world.
 From São Paulo, take a bus to Parati (Rio State) and enjoy one of the greatness tows in Rio State.
 From there go Rio de Janeiro - (city of Rio, because the State is also called Rio de Janeiro).
 In Rio a good place for you to stay is Mellow Yellow - http://mellowyellow.com.br/ - Everybody speaks English there and is close to everything, the only thing I don't like there is because you will share a room, a bathroom, etc....and they are too loud (as you can see I'm getting old!), but is backpacking that you are looking at right? - South of Brazil is nice...to Brazilians.
 If you want a REAL Brazilian experience with diversity keep going NORTH.
 Bahia, Recife, Natal are the places to go.
 Be careful after 6 pm in the big cities and avoid flashing money, a nice camera.
 Just use common sense and you will be fine!
-Enjoy your trip, respect the locals and have a great time mate. about 6 years ago
+Enjoy your trip, respect the locals and have a great time mate. over 6 years ago

 Brazil is too big a country for two months so choose your priorities and make peace that you will not be able to do everything!

 I disagree with both prior answers: since you are already going to be in Rio for carnival, skip south and south-east for the rest of the time.
 If you want superb beaches and a laid-back - although quite rustic - time, head north-east.
 Salvador, Natal, Recife and the beaches around them.

 You could also go to the Amazon, but it's time consuming and can get expensive.

 I wouldn't go to São Paulo unless you love urban life so much you want to spend your vacation partying indoors.